m5b/ICS32/_sources/notes/wk4.md

 For more detail on how the client program works, as well as a peak at the server program, please watch the lecture videos!

+(lectures:websockets)=
+### Websocket Helper

+For those of you that are struggling a little bit with Part 2 of Assignment 2, I have prepared a small helper program for you to build upon in your code.
+You can download the file from the link below and run it.
+Check the #a2-qa Slack channel for the IP address to use (this is not filled out in the example code yet).
+This program uses the JSON templates provided in the assignment overview to communicate with a DSU server.
+The DSU server will respond with either an ok or error message packaged in JSON.
+If you are getting either of those messages from the server, you are on the right track with your program.

+<a href="../resources/ds_server_connect_example.py">DS Server Example</a>

+#### Videos

+Coming soon.

+#### Notes
 (quiz-results)=
 ## Quiz Results